nathancarter/weblurch/doc/plan.md

    step at a time and show the expected vs. the actual, with differences highlighted.

-## Eventually, once you put this on a server
+## Later, when you put the repository on a server

  * Have the server nightly do a git pull of the latest version.
    Once that's working, have it run a shell script that does the